 AGL is delivering two large-scale solar photovoltaic (PV) power plants with a total capacity of 155 MW (AC) at Nyngan (102 MW) and Broken Hill (53 MW) in regional New South Wales.
 To support AGL’s delivery of the projects, the Australian Renewable Energy Agency (ARENA) has provided $166.7 million and the NSW Government has provided $64.9 million.

-On an annual basis, the projects at Nyngan and Broken Hill will produce approximately 360,000 megawatt hours of electricity, which will be sufficient to meet the needs of over 50,000 average NSW homes.
+On an annual basis, the project will produce enough electricity to meet the needs of approximately 33,000 average New South Wales homes.

 The Nyngan Solar Plant site is located on an agricultural property approximately 10 kilometres west of the Nyngan township.
 The solar plant occupies approximately 250 hectares of land to the north of the Barrier Highway.